Social media fuels new type of ‘fog of war’ in Ukraine conflict

 As the invasion started — and online notices reported the closure of airspace in eastern Ukraine — millions looked to Twitter for reports from the front lines.
 The platform helped carry the images of antiwar protesters in Russian cities that government officials there are working to suppress: One photo, of journalist Sofya Rusova holding an antiwar sign saying, “War with Ukraine is Russia’s disgrace,” has been viewed, liked and retweeted tens of thousands of times.

 Twitter also helped Ukrainian citizens broadcast their fear and worry to a global audience as explosions rocked the country.
-The journalist Nastya Stanko tweeted in Ukrainian around 4 a.m. that her 1-year-old son was sleeping next to her, adding, “Like my child in this city, there are tens of thousands of children sleeping by their mothers’ sides.”
+Journalist Nastya Stanko tweeted in Ukrainian around 4 a.m. that her 1-year-old son was sleeping next to her, adding, “Like my child in this city, there are tens of thousands of children sleeping by their mothers’ sides.”

+Officials with Facebook’s parent company Meta said they are setting up a “special operations center” to remove rule-breaking content and have rolled out a one-click tool that Ukrainians can use to lock down their accounts.

-An official company account, @TwitterSafety, on Wednesday began tweeting instructions in Ukrainian on how to delete accounts, disable location services and set up security measures like two-factor authentication.
+An official Twitter account on Wednesday began tweeting instructions in Ukrainian on how to delete accounts, disable location services and set up security measures like two-factor authentication.
 And Ukraine’s official account solicited donations for the Ukrainian army and urged people to tweet at Russia to “tell them what you think about them.”

 But Twitter also helped amplify arguments seeking to dismiss or defend Russian attacks, despite efforts by the company, it has said, to defend against the use of “synthetic and manipulated media.”

-One Twitter account that has routinely boosted Chinese-government talking points, SpicyPandaAcc, posted a video of Chinese Foreign Ministry spokeswoman Hua Chunying questioning whether the United States and NATO had ever thought about the “consequences of pushing a big country to the wall.”
+One Twitter account that has routinely boosted Chinese government talking points, SpicyPandaAcc, posted a video of Chinese Foreign Ministry spokeswoman Hua Chunying questioning whether the United States and NATO had ever thought about the “consequences of pushing a big country to the wall.”

 A newer slew of video apps also offered an unusually intimate look.
 On the video-sharing app Snapchat, which allows people to broadcast their videos onto a real-world “Snap Map,” one man in Kyiv shared footage of empty streets.
 “What will I do now?” he asked.